AkhilaAchanta/react-camera-application/README.md

 # react-camera-application

-The application capturues a camera image and navigates to a new page to show the image captured.
+The application captures a camera image and navigates to a new page to show the image captured.

 When user clicks on the flip button .
 The camera view navigates from front to back.